Antivirals – your questions answered

 Steps to reduce your COVID risk

-- Stay up to date with your COVID-19 vaccinations.
+- Stay up to date with recommended COVID-19 vaccinations.

-- Talk with your doctor now if you're at higher risk of severe illness.
-You may be eligible for antiviral medicines.
+- Talk with your doctor now if you are at higher risk of severe illness.
+Your doctor may recommend a PCR test if you get sick.
+You may also be eligible for antiviral medicines.

 - Don't visit people who are at higher risk if you have symptoms or COVID-19.